anezkaklust/garsoft/Ana/ParamSim/README.md

   * mctrkid: number created in G4 to track the particles (relations mother <-> daughters).
 The original neutrino has a track id of -1 and then it is incremented by G4.

-  * motherid: id number associated with the mother mc particle -> returns the trackid of the mother of this particle
+  * motherid: id number associated with the mother mc particle -> returns the index in the MCP vector of the mother of this particle

   * mctime: detector response time/time information of the particle with respect to neutrino interaction time (which is 0 nano seconds)